Cold water shock and hypothermia

 1. Cold shock

-Cold shock, or cold water shock, is the physiological reaction when a person enters cold water.
-The sudden lowering of skin temperature produces involuntary responses which take effect almost immediately, reach their peak in the first 30 seconds and last for 2 to 3 minutes:
+Cold shock, or cold water shock, is the physiological reaction that occurs when a person enters cold water.
+The sudden lowering of skin temperature produces involuntary responses which take effect almost immediately, reach their peak in the first 30 seconds and last for up to 2 to 3 minutes.
+The symptoms and effects of cold water shock are:

-• This over-breathing can cause dizziness and confusion in the first few minutes.
+• Over-breathing leads to dizziness and confusion in the first few minutes

-• In choppy water where waves wash over the face frequently, this rapid breathing and reduced ability to hold your breath greatly increases the risk of water inhalation and drowning.
+• In choppy water where waves frequently wash over the face, rapid breathing, and the reduced ability to hold your breath increases the risk of water inhalation and drowning

-• The blood vessels near the surface of the skin constrict to reduce flow and prevent heat loss, leading to increased blood pressure as the heart pumps against the constrictions.
+• The blood vessels near the surface of the skin constrict, reducing flow and preventing heat loss, leading to increased blood pressure as the heart pumps against the constrictions.
 Any exertion at this point can increase the risk of heart attack or stroke

-Remember, the rapid breathing will settle down in a minute or two.
-It’s best to focus on protecting your airway and NOT undertaking the swim to perceived safety until your heart rate and breathing settles.
+It’s easy to see how these responses could cause panic.
+However, it’s important to remember, that rapid breathing will settle down in a minute or two.
+It’s best to focus on protecting your airway and NOT undertaking the swim to perceived safety until your heart rate and breathing has settled.

-An appropriate personal floatation device (PFD) for the activity (lifejacket or buoyancy aid) will assist in keeping you afloat and able to protect your airway in the first few minutes.
-The RYA website has detailed advice about choosing an appropriate PFD, but in general terms a buoyancy aid should be worn in activities where it is expected that you will enter the water as a typical part of the activity.
-For example, dinghy sailing.
+An appropriate personal floatation device (PFD) for the activity, such as a lifejacket or buoyancy aid will assist in keeping you afloat and able to protect your airway in the first few minutes.
+Generally speaking, buoyancy aids should be worn in activities like dinghy sailing where it’s expected that you might enter the water as part of the activity.

 2. Loss of co-ordination and dexterity